IN THE VINES

 The Bowral Winterfest is an exciting addition to Borealis in the Vines.
 Serving up delicious food, hot beverages like mulled wine, all while being surrounded by the enchanting auroras of Borealis.

 Is it suitable for children?

 Yes.
-It suitable for all ages but please note, the event takes place near water at night, so for safety purposes young children must be supervised at all times.
+It suitable for all ages but please note, the event takes place at night, so for safety purposes young children must be supervised at all times.

 Can I take photos or videos?